The Tabletop Simulator version will be out soon for FREE; early access to newsletter subscribers

 Peter Olotka, designer of Cosmic Encounter

-I’ve heard that he said that, but I can’t find a source.
-If he did say it, I think what he meant is that we should be more concerned with what feels balanced instead of worrying so much about tweaking values.
+I believe Peter said this in an episode of the Ludology podcast.
+I think what he meant is that we should be more concerned with what feels balanced instead of worrying so much about tweaking values.
 In fact, something that feels unbalanced on paper might translate to something wonderfully fun in gameplay.

 Balance is about making sure that all players feel like they have equal opportunities to do what they can to win, and that one player isn’t advantaged over others.
 At the same time, you might find that there’s one thing you can’t balance no matter how hard you try: experience.